ENASCAR iRacing Pro Invitational Series

 The eNASCAR iRacing Pro Invitational Series was a series of iRacing sim racing events originally organized for NASCAR drivers to compete in after its 2020 seasons were put on hold due to the COVID-19 pandemic.
 Drivers from all of NASCAR's series competed in races, including Hall of Fame drivers Dale Earnhardt Jr., Bobby Labonte, and Jeff Gordon.
 Originally supposed to be a one-time event (the first race of the 2020 season at Homestead-Miami, it quickly became a weekly series, and later included the Saturday Night Thunder series of races for drivers in the lower series of NASCAR.
 In each race, the series races on virtual versions of the racetracks.

 In 2020, the tracks run were the ones that the NASCAR Cup Series would have raced at that weekend had the real races not been postponed due to COVID, except for the final race at North Wilkesboro, a former NASCAR track which last hosted a NASCAR race in 1996, to launch the track joining iRacing.
 On January 26, 2021, NASCAR and iRacing announced the Pro Invitational Series would return in 2021 to compensate for a reduced schedule for NASCAR's three national series, as the majority of race weekends only featured races without any practice or qualifying.
 Although Fox and NBC were supposed to split broadcast rights for the 2021 slate, the season was canceled following the former's share.

 Teams and drivers

 Drivers from the NASCAR Cup Series participated in the main events.
 In the first two races (at Homestead-Miami and Texas), drivers from all NASCAR series were invited to participate.
-However, once the Texas race had a massive entry list of 63 cars, almost half of which did not even get to race in the main event, it was announced that a separate series of races, Saturday Night Thunder, would be added for drivers in all of NASCAR's lower series (the Xfinity Series, Truck Series, ARCA Menards Series, the ARCA East and ARCA West Series, the Pinty's Series, the Mexico Series, and the Whelen Modified Tour) except for the NASCAR Whelen Euro Series, which had their own iRacing series.
+However, once the Texas race had a massive entry list of 63 cars, almost half of which did not even get to race in the main event, The authority announced that a separate series of races, Saturday Night Thunder, would be added for drivers in all of NASCAR's lower series (the Xfinity Series, Truck Series, ARCA Menards Series, the ARCA East and ARCA West Series, the Pinty's Series, the Mexico Series, and the Whelen Modified Tour) except for the NASCAR Whelen Euro Series, which had their own iRacing series.
 The international Pinty's Mexico, and Euro Series would eventually host an independent division called the eNASCAR International iRacing Series.